 I use a big jar with holes poked through the lid and cheap nose/mouth mask (why breathe in borax powder?)

 How to Apply

-I do one room at a time.
-First I make all my pets leave the room.
+I did one room at a time.
+First I made all my pets leave the room.
 (There's no sense in them inhaling borax dust either.)
 I vacuum well, sprinkle a light covering and pound and sweep it down where carpet fleas hide.
 I move all the furniture and treat those areas also since fleas hide in dark quiet places.
 That's it!
 Mission accomplished.